100thCoin/AccuracyCoin/README.md

   8: If the RDY line goes low 2 cycles before the write cycle, the A register was not the correct value after the test.
   9: If the RDY line goes low 2 cycles before the write cycle, the X register was not the correct value after the test.
   A: If the RDY line goes low 2 cycles before the write cycle, the Y register was not the correct Value after the test.
-  B: If the RDY line goes low 2 cycles before the write cycle, the CPU Status flags were not correct after the test.
+  B: If the RDY line goes low 2 cycles before the write cycle, the CPU status flags were not correct after the test.
-  C: If the RDY line goes low 2 cycles before the write cycle, the Stack pointer was not the correct value after the test.
+  C: If the RDY line goes low 2 cycles before the write cycle, the stack pointer was not the correct value after the test.

 ### Interrupt flag latency
   1: An IRQ should occur when a DMC sample ends, the DMC IRQ is enabled, and the CPU's I flag is clear.